AndrewRadev/qftools.vim/README.md

 - `i` opens the file in a new horizontal split
 - `S` opens the file in a new vertical split

-You can disable these mappings by setting `g:qftools_no_buffer_mappings` to 1.
+They've been taken pretty much as-is from the [ack.vim plugin](https://github.com/mileszs/ack.vim).
+You can disable them by setting `g:qftools_no_buffer_mappings` to 1.

-## Contributing

-Pull requests are welcome, but take a look at [CONTRIBUTING.md](https://github.com/AndrewRadev/qftools.vim/blob/master/CONTRIBUTING.md) first for some guidelines.